 I am a Victorianist focusing on medievalism and the connections between liturgy and literature.
-In my current project, “‘A Sacramental Moment’: Victorian Liturgical Medievalism,” I propose that understanding the use of liturgical forms in Victorian texts enables a more nuanced view of literature than the secularization narrative provides and can even shed light on the way we currently receive the Victorian past or wield medieval discourses.
+In my current project, “‘A Sacramental Moment’: Liturgy and Time in the Victorian Reception of the Past,” I propose that understanding the use of liturgical forms in Victorian texts enables a more nuanced view of literature than the secularization narrative provides and can even shed light on the way we currently receive the Victorian past or wield medieval discourses.

 As the Graduate Student Coordinator Fellow at the Emory Center for Digital Scholarship, I provide the primary contact for all graduate students in the Digital Scholarship Internship Program, facilitating their professional development and involvement on digital projects.